zhoubowen-sky/shadowsocks-kcptun/script/README.md

-此处存放 shadowsocks 以及 kcptun 服务器启动的console脚本
-以及两个程序的配置文件
+here are shadowsocks and kcptun startup script and some configuration files.